Parkinson’s physical therapy exercises improve balance, coordination, strength

 By Karen Hales, Neurology Solutions Contributing Writer

-Parkinson’s Disease (PD) has a wide range of symptoms that generally begin with tremor, stiffness and slowing of movement.
-As the disease progresses, PD motor symptoms can include foot dragging, freezing, and less pronounced movements and facial expression.
+Parkinson’s Disease (PD) has a wide range of symptoms that generally begin with tremor, stiffness, and slowing of movement.
+As the disease progresses, PD motor symptoms can include foot-dragging, freezing, less-pronounced movements, and facial expression.
 Treating Parkinson’s with physical therapy is recommended to reduce stiffness and discomfort and to allow patients to continue to perform daily tasks and retain independence.

-Physical therapy should be the first medicine in treatment of PD.
-Properly trained PTs can address beyond just the condition’s motor symptoms.
+Parkinson’s physical therapy should be the first medicine in the treatment of PD.
+Properly trained physical therapists (PTs) can address issues beyond just the condition’s motor symptoms.
 Specific exercises targeting PD can have a large impact, and PD experts agree that physical activity is beneficial to PD patients at all stages of their disease, including at early diagnosis.
-Physical therapists trained in treating neurological conditions recommend exercises for people with PD aimed at improved balance and coordination, flexibility, endurance and strength.
+Physical therapists trained in treating neurological conditions recommend exercises for people with PD aimed at improved balance and coordination, flexibility, endurance, and strength.

-Researchers have found that in PD the frequency of a workout is more important than the type of exercise a patient engages in.
+Researchers have found that during Parkinson’s physical therapy, the frequency of a workout is more important than the type of exercise a patient engages in.
 In fact, patients who exercise at least 2-1/2 hours per week experience a slower decline in quality of life.

-Each person with PD is affected differently and specialists in Parkinson’s should take an individualized approach to managing the disorder.
+Each person with PD is affected differently, and specialists in Parkinson’s treatments should take an individualized approach to managing the disorder.
 Read on for our Physical Therapy for PD Q & A.

 Some motor symptoms people with PD may notice include: